The nutrient that I want to talk about today isn’t very well known.

-In another study, twenty-one patients with panic disorder (with or without agoraphobia) took 12 grams of inositol daily for four weeks.
+In another study, twenty-one patients with panic disorder (with and without agoraphobia) took 12 grams of inositol daily for four weeks.

 Compared to placebo, the frequency and severity of panic attacks, and the severity of agoraphobia, significantly declined after taking inositol.
-There were hardly any side effects.
+And there were hardly any side effects!

 The researchers concluded that inositol is an “attractive therapeutic for panic disorder” (7, 8).